soosho/Tenzura/doc/build-ubuntu.md

 `src/qt/tenzura-qt`

-ravend and tenzura-cli are in `src/`
+tenzurad and tenzura-cli are in `src/`

 __Optional:__